-Emergency notifications are issued by email, and by text message to those who are registered for text messaging.
-The University uses the Rave Alert Notification System.
-Templates for various scenarios have been prepared and pre-installed in the Rave system.
-The template will be modified by the ATSU Campus Safety officer on duty at the time of the emergency notification, as needed, to include the specific location of the threat, if applicable, and other incident-specific information.
-The Rave Alert Notification System is configured to allow ATSU to select the appropriate segment(s) of the campus community to receive an emergency notification.
+Emergency notifications are issued by email and by text message to those who are registered for text messaging.
+The University uses the Rave messaging system.
+Templates for various scenarios have been prepared and pre-installed in the Rave messaging system.
+The template will be modified by the RDME on duty at the time of the emergency notification, as needed, to include the specific location of the threat, if applicable, and other incident-specific information.
+The Rave Alert messaging system is configured to allow ATSU to select the appropriate segment(s) of the campus community to receive an emergency notification.